khanhmaibui/khanhmaibui/README.md

-# Hello there 👋 I'm Kaylee!
+# Hello there 👋 I'm Mai Khanh!

 I'm a current **Computer Science and Business** student at **Simon Fraser University**!
 Let's connect on [LinkedIn](https://www.linkedin.com/in/khanh-mai-bui/) 👯